 A pillar of our school’s mission is to educate students for lives of service.
 Our community believes that an essential outcome of St. Margaret’s education is that students and graduates feel the compassion, responsibility and calling to serve others and be active and contributing citizens within their communities and the world.

-Our Episcopal identity guides our service learning program that aims to create understanding of community issues and challenges, engender empathy for others, nurture deeper connections and engagement, build cultural competency and life skills, and begins with developmentally-appropriate activities in the Early Childhood School and builds through the Upper School years.
+Our Episcopal identity guides our service learning program that aims to create understanding of community issues and challenges, engender empathy for others, nurture deeper connections and engagement, build cultural competency and life skills.
+Service learning and begins with developmentally-appropriate activities in the Early School and builds through the Upper School years.

-The lessons of these kinds of hands-on service experiences leave students humbled, motivated and with new understanding of societal issues and inequities, underlining, systemic causes, and deep personal connections to the rewards of investing in and giving back to the community, making an impact, and yes, a difference.
+The lessons of these kinds of hands-on service experiences leave students with a new understanding of societal issues and inequities; underlining, systemic causes; and deep personal connections to the rewards of investing in and giving back to the community.